ExCL-Docs/excl-user-docs/quick-start-guides/jupyter-quick-start.md

 ## Installing Jupyter

 Since there are many ways to install Jupyter using various python management tools, I will not reproduce the documentation here.
 The official documentation for installing Jupyter can be found at [Project Jupyter | Installing Jupyter](https://jupyter.org/install).
-However, I will point out the methods of using [Jupyter with UV](https://docs.excl.ornl.gov/quick-start-guides/jupyter-quick-start#jupyter-with-uv), running [Jupyter Notebooks in VS Code](https://code.visualstudio.com/docs/datascience/jupyter-notebooks), and alternative to Jupyter notebooks, [Marimo | ExCL User Docs](https://docs.excl.ornl.gov/quick-start-guides/marimo).
+However, I will highlight the methods of using [Jupyter with UV](https://docs.excl.ornl.gov/quick-start-guides/jupyter-quick-start#jupyter-with-uv), running [Jupyter Notebooks in VS Code](https://code.visualstudio.com/docs/datascience/jupyter-notebooks), and the alternative to Jupyter notebooks, [Marimo | ExCL User Docs](https://docs.excl.ornl.gov/quick-start-guides/marimo).
 These methods are all the methods that I typically use when working with python notebooks.

 ### Jupyter with UV